pmqs/zipdetails/README.md

 If the program finds any structural problems with the zip file it will print a summary at the end of the output report.
-The set of error cases reported is very much a work in progress, so don't rely on this feature to find all the possible errors in a zip file.
+The set of error cases reported is a work in progress, so don't rely on this feature to find all the possible errors in a zip file.
 If you have suggestions for use-cases where this could be enhanced please consider creating an enhancement request (see ["SUPPORT"](#support)).